adamloec/UWA/README.md

 ## Create new Django Applications and Customization
 1. Create or add a new Django application inside of UWApp (Replace "new_app" with the name of the new application):
 ```
+C:\UWApp> .venv/Scripts/activate
 C:\UWApp\uwapp> python manage.py startapp new_app
 ```
-2. Add the new application to `settings.py`:
+2. Add the new application to `uwapp/settings.py`:
 ```
 INSTALLED_APPS = [
     'django.contrib.admin',